ShreyasiPathak/multiinstance-learning-mammography/README.md

    Explanation of the above command: <br/>
    --config_file_path, I have added the location of my config file.
 You can add yours.
 Trained models and results will get stored in this location. <br/>
-   --num_config_start and --num_config_end are the start and end id of the config files if there are >1 config file that I want to execute.
-I have only provided 1 config file, so this will be start and end will be 0 and 1.
+   --num_config_start and --num_config_end are the start and end id of the config files if there are >1 config files that you want to execute.
+If you only want to train the model on 1 config file, then put the num_config_start and num_config_end as 0 and 1.
 This argument is useful during hyperparameter tuning, where each config file contains a different hypeparameter combination <br/>

 ## Evaluation of trained models
-1. We have provided our pretrained models [here](https://www.dropbox.com/scl/fo/jgmh6f9t0po0d6rofi9mu/h?rlkey=znua1rnytc60uzz103a7yre9r&dl=0) for users who want to only evaluate our trained model on CBIS/VinDr, or if someone wants to use our pretrained model for training on other datasets.
+1. We have provided our pretrained models [here](https://www.dropbox.com/scl/fo/jgmh6f9t0po0d6rofi9mu/h?rlkey=znua1rnytc60uzz103a7yre9r&st=06vt139f&dl=0) for users who want to only evaluate our trained model on CBIS/VinDr, or if someone wants to use our pretrained model for training on other datasets.
-2. For testing one of our pretrained models [here](https://www.dropbox.com/scl/fo/jgmh6f9t0po0d6rofi9mu/h?rlkey=znua1rnytc60uzz103a7yre9r&dl=0), run:
+2. For testing one of our pretrained models, run:
   > python train_eval/train.py --config_file_path MIL-breastcancer-pretrained-models/cbis/es-att-img --num_config_start 0 --num_config_end 1 --mode test

 ## State-of-the-art (SOTA) reproducibility